Kai Tak Cruise Terminal: Architectural design

 The cruise terminal was designed by architects Foster + Partners.
 The terminal currently has the capacity to disembark a total of 8,400 (peak design load) or 5400 (base design load) passengers and 1,200 crew and its design also anticipates the demands of a new generation of larger cruise liners currently being designed.
 The interior, which spans 70 m, can be converted into a venue for performances, events and exhibitions, supported by the terminal's restaurants and shops.
 This flexibility ensures that the building will be used all year round and can fully utilize down time.
 The sustainable design combines a number of energy-saving measures, and will generate power from renewable sources, as well as making use of recycled rain water for cooling.

 The design, routing and functionality of the new terminal are based on the much smaller Passenger Terminal Amsterdam (PTA) in Amsterdam, the Netherlands.
 Partner in the Bouygues-led consortium which won the tender, is Amsterdam Port Consultants (APC) which consists of Haven Amsterdam, the government owner of the PTA terminal, and Ingenieursbureau Lievense, which was responsible for the design of PTA.
 The Dutch terminal, PTA, although smaller was chosen as a model for the new Hong Kong terminal on the basis of PTA's multifunctionality.

 Operation and management

 On 8 March 2012, the Worldwide Cruise Terminals Consortium was awarded the right to operate and manage the cruise terminal at Kai Tak.
 The consortium is required to pay the government a fixed rent of around HK$13 million for the 10-year operation.
-In addition, the government will receive a percentage of the operator's gross receipts as variable rent, with the percentage increasing from 7.3 percent to 34 percent as gross receipts rise.
+In addition, the government will receive a percentage of the operator's gross receipts as variable rent, with the percentage increasing from 7.3 per cent to 34 per cent as gross receipts rise.
 The grouping is made up of Worldwide Flight Services, Royal Caribbean Cruises and Neo Crown.
 Mariner of the Seas was the first cruise ship to dock at the new terminal on 12 June 2013.